-Moving forward, we plan to investigate further the differences between the SVF and TVLA methods, aiming to refine the process of hardening microprocessors against side-channel attacks.
+These findings underscore the importance of using multiple leakage detection methods in hardening microprocessors.
+Moving forward, we plan to investigate further the differences between the SVF and TVLA methods and their implications for the hardening of microprocessors.
 We also aim to explore other leakage detection methods and the impact of different implementations of cryptographic algorithms on the leakage profile of microprocessors.
 Ultimately, our goal is to contribute to developing more secure microprocessors that are robust against side-channel attacks.